14 Water Quality Dynamics

 Mangles

-Figure 12.X-ii.
+Figure 15.11-ii.
 Simulated versus observed chl-a concentrations, comparing two satellite data-sets, two grab sample programs and the CSIEM predictions.
 Note the “ESA-SEN3-OLCI” imagery is not calibrated to Cockburn Sound conditions and shows a consistent bias which dominates the error in the model skill metrics.

 KS South

-Figure 12.X-iii.
+Figure 15.11-iii.
 Simulated versus observed chl-a concentrations, comparing two satellite data-sets, two grab sample programs and the CSIEM predictions.
 Note the “ESA-SEN3-OLCI” imagery is not calibrated to Cockburn Sound conditions and shows a consistent bias which dominates the error in the model skill metrics.

 CS NWest